 For people with diabetes:

-- Monitor your medication.
+- Check your medicine.
 Take it as prescribed.

-- Follow the diet and exercise plans given by your doctor.
+- Follow the food and exercise plans given by your doctor.

 - Avoid drinking too much alcohol.